Frequently Asked Questions

-How can I afford school?
+How can I afford college?

 Don't assume you can't afford school.
-Financial aid gives all students the opportunity to attend school regardless of their family's financial status by making up the difference between the cost and what the family can afford.
+Financial aid gives all students the opportunity to attend college regardless of their family's financial status by making up the difference between the cost and what the family can afford.

 How will I know whether I am eligible for aid?
 What type of aid can I receive?